lowrycito/handbook/pages/study-manual-general-handbook-31.md

 When discussing obedience to the commandments, leaders may refer to temple recommend interview questions and the booklet [For the Strength of Youth](/study/manual/for-the-strength-of-youth?lang=eng "/study/manual/for-the-strength-of-youth?lang=eng").
 They ensure that discussions about moral cleanliness do not encourage curiosity or experimentation.

+31.3.2

+### Meeting with Young Single Adults

 The bishop places high priority on the spiritual progress of young single adults in his ward.
 He or an assigned counselor meets with each young single adult at least once a year.

 The bishopric member and young single adult may discuss relevant items in [31.3.1.2](/study/manual/general-handbook/31?lang=eng&id=title_number27-p229#title_number27 "/study/manual/general-handbook/31?lang=eng&id=title_number27-p229#title_number27").
 They could also discuss matters of special importance to young adults, such as developing self-reliance.

+31.3.3

+### Meeting with Members to Discuss Their Callings and Responsibilities

 Stake presidencies, bishoprics, and other leaders meet individually with members who report to them about their callings.
 For example: